 The IMT base station antenna gain is described in Recommendation ITU-R M.2101, § 5.
 Antenna height information is required as well, including the mechanical pointing of the antenna in elevation and azimuth.
 Furthermore, the information on UE location is required to determine the IMT base station antenna gain.
-For evaluation of the worst-case scenario, the UE should be located at the same direction from IMT base station to SRS earth station and at the edge of a cell.

 3.3 Propagation loss